mzadel/noiseband/README.md

 ## Remarks

-The sampling rate is 44100 Hz, and the output wav files are mono, using 32-bit floats.
-Internal computations are done in terms of 64-bit floats (doubles).
+The sampling rate is 44100 Hz, and the output wav files are mono, using 64-bit floats  (doubles).
+Internal computations are done in terms of 64-bit floats.

 ## Compiling